OpenSociocracy/documentation-website/docs/user-manual/join.md

-# Joining an Open Sociocracy Server
+# Joining an OpenSociocracy Server